 I replied, “Congratulations on being Roger Federer.”
 We laughed together.

 In these dreams, I am participating in greatness and, at age fifty, in the easy vigor of youth.
-In playing Federer, I effectively became Nadal for that moment.
-The K-Pop Holographic performance provided this audience of Korean teenagers with the same vicarious thrill, but generated their dreams outwardly for them in real time so that they could watch themselves dance and interact with their idols.
-The ‘cinematic’ experience is evolving to express the audience’s desires with greater immersive reality, to project them directly into their fantasies.
-Culturally, we’re at the advent of virtual reality, an extension of the sensation of cinema without, in this case, the narrative element.
+In playing Federer, I vicariously inhabited Nadal's skills for a moment.
+The K-Pop Holographic performance provided this audience of Korean teenagers with the same thrill, but generated their dreams outwardly for them in real time so that they could watch themselves dance and interact with their idols, a virtual reality without a traditional narrative arc.

-The K-Pop show continued with two additional groups performing three songs each: a male group “Big Bang” and a female group “2NE1.”
-At the end of the concert, Psy reappeared onstage with all of the photographed faces in the auditorium hovering in the space above him.
+The K-Pop show continued with a male group “Big Bang” and a female group “2NE1” each performing two songs.
+At the end of the virtual concert, Psy reappeared onstage with the photographed faces of the entire crowd hovering in the space above him.
 He formed his hands into the gesture of ‘gun’ and began to shoot the faces out of the air.
-The girls in the audience screamed in agony as their faces exploded like popped balloons.
+The girls in the audience screamed in agony as their avatars exploded like popped balloons.
 Finally, Psy had reduced the number of faces to three: two Korean girls and me.
-Raj and Julian by this point were chanting, “Tom, Tom, Tom!’ and, as if prodded by this encouragement, Psy smiled at the crowd and then shot the last two girls out of the air.
-An emphatic ‘boo’ arose from the audience as Psy grabbed my head and held it up as the chosen winner.
+Raj and Julian by this point were chanting, “Tom, Tom, Tom!’ and, as if hearing this encouragement, Psy smiled at the crowd and then shot the last two girls out of the air.
+An emphatic boo arose from the audience as Psy held my head up as the chosen winner.
 We left the auditorium and an attendant motioned for us to follow her.
 She led us into a small room with a camera.
 I asked if Raj and Julian could join in the picture.
-We stood in front of a solid colored wall and posed, looking at a monitor that showed us composited into a photo with the group “2NE1.”
-The image was captured, the attendant printed a high-resolution photograph and handed it to me: Raj, Julian and I were hanging out in Seoul with “2NE1.”
+We stood in front of a green screen and posed.
+The woman printed a high-resolution photograph and handed it to me: Raj, Julian and I hanging out in Seoul with “2NE1.”
 “My students at MCAD are going to die when they see this,” I said proudly.